Daily random shocks throughout body

 A & A, CBC blood count, CMP, Full Rate Count, Heavy Metal Screen, Lyme disease, Magnesium RA Factor, SED Rate, T3 total, T4 Free, T4 Total, TSH and Vitamin B12.

-The only thing that I can see that these two children have in common that my other five do not have, is that they both often got motion sickness but we have pretty much stopped that with Peppermint oil.
-They also both get light headed and have small headaches etc. when the exert themselves in sports.
+The only thing that I can see that these two children have in common that my other five do not have, is that they both often get motion sickness but we have stopped that with Peppermint oil.
+They also both also get light headed and have small headaches etc. when the exert themselves in sports.
 (They are very competitive and always give more than 100%…saying that so you understand that they are really pushing themselves when they get light headed) If anybody knows of some things we can look into as to what this could be I would greatly appreciate it.
 I think the thing that seems to be different, is that the shocks again, always go from the front of their body straight out their backside.

 Interested in more discussions like this?
 Go to the About Kids & Teens Support Group.

 Thank you for posting your question.
 I see that you also posted in chronic pain and received some response from the community.
 The link I’m attaching is for those that come to connect needing to review the same information. https://connect.mayoclinic.org/discussion/daily-random-shocks-throughout-body-28750f/